andyharless/paces/README.md

 `small_sample.pkl.gz`: data sampled by eda.ipynb
 `medium_sample.pkl.gz`: data sampled by eda.ipynb
 `ModelExperiments.ipynb`: messy code used to run different versions of the model ("how the sausage is made")
+`Project proposal.pdf`: description of project (for Springboard)
+`wrangling.pdf`: description of how data were prepared

 ## Results